-State sales tax rate2.9%
+Colorado state sales tax rate2.9%

-Colorado sales tax basics
+Colorado sales tax details

 The Colorado (CO) state sales tax rate is currently 2.9%.
 Depending on local municipalities, the total tax rate can be as high as 11.2%.